 While all three infrastructure options deliver a net benefit for society, the hybrid Organica plant and the wetland are particularly beneficial because they provide larger added benefits and avoided costs (see Table 1 and Figure 4).

 One of the added benefits of the constructed wetland is that it serves as a habitat for birds and other animals, as well as a source of tourism revenue.
 In fact, the positive effect on tourism demonstrates the attractiveness of investing in a wetland from a societal perspective.
-Without the estimated tourism benefits, the wetland would be the least attractive option.

 Our financial model shows that integrating water harvesting into the calculations of the sustainable internal rate of return and the sustainable net present value of each option considerably improves their profitability.

 The assessment results provide a strong incentive to swiftly expand the capacities to reuse water as this is key for protecting the estuary.
-Policy-makers should prepare to amend water use licences in parallel to upgrading the wastewater treatment infrastructure.
+Policy-makers should prepare to amend water use licenses in parallel to upgrading the wastewater treatment infrastructure.
 This policy change would ensure that water harvesting can begin as soon as the improved treatment infrastructure is in place.